edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonConfiguration.md

 !!! edgey - "EdgeX 3.0"
     Common configuration is new in Edgex 3.0

+!!!
+Note
+    Consul will be deprecated in EdgeX 4.0, and core-keeper will become the new registry and configuration provider.

 The common configuration is divided into 3 sections:

 - **All Services**- Configuration that is common to all EdgeX Services See below for details.